AuReMe/mpwt/README.rst

     ├── species_3.xml
     ..

-- **--mo/owl_extraction** will only move the biopax-level2.owl and the biopax-level3.owl files of each PGDB and rename them:
+- **--mo/owl_extraction** will only copy the biopax-level2.owl and the biopax-level3.owl files of each PGDB and rename them:

 .. code-block:: text